AJ Bush G4 Bioenergy Project (Revoked)

 Project Information:

-The AJ Bush G4 Bioenergy Project (Revoked) was an industrial wastewater treatment project located at the AJ Bush & Sons rendering facility in Bromelton, approximately 5km west of Beaudesert and 60km south of Brisbane in Queensland.
-Registered in March 2017, the project operated within the Scenic Rim region, an area traditionally known for beef cattle grazing, dairying, and cropping, though the specific project site sits within a dedicated State Development Area for heavy industry.
+The AJ Bush G4 Bioenergy Project (Revoked) is a wastewater treatment and bioenergy project located at the AJ Bush & Sons rendering facility in Bromelton, approximately 5 kilometers east of Beaudesert in Southeast Queensland.
+Registered in March 2017, the project was designed to operate within the Scenic Rim region, an area characterized by a mix of heavy industrial land use (specifically meat processing and rendering) and surrounding rural grazing properties.